Alan Webber

-Alan M. Webber (born September 18, 1948) is an American entrepreneur, author, publisher, and politician serving as the 43rd mayor of Santa Fe, New Mexico, since 2018.
+Alan M. Webber (born September 18, 1948) is an American entrepreneur, author, publisher, and politician who served as the 43rd mayor of Santa Fe, New Mexico from 2018 to 2025.

 Previous to his assumption of the mayoralty, he ran unsuccessfully for Governor of New Mexico as a member of the Democratic Party during the 2014 primary elections.
 Webber is also known for founding the technology business magazine, Fast Company in 1995.

 Early life and education

 Webber's father was a camera salesman.
 Webber started school at DeMun School in Clayton, Missouri, and later attended Mary Institute and St. Louis Country Day School.
 He went on to graduate from Amherst College with a Bachelor of Arts in English.
 While an employee of Harvard Business School, Webber worked with faculty on Changing Alliances, a book-length study of the competitiveness of the U.S. auto industry.

 Career

 After graduating from Amherst, Webber moved to Portland, Oregon, where he worked at a start-up political journal, The Oregon Times.
 Subsequently, he served in the office of then-Portland City Council member Neil Goldschmidt and continued as his administrative assistant and policy advisor when he became mayor of Portland in 1972.
 The years Webber spent working alongside Goldschmidt resulted in Webber identifying Goldschmidt as his dear friend and mentor.

 Beginning in 1978, Webber served as editorial page editor of the alternative Oregon weekly newspaper, Willamette Week, where he received an Oregon State Newspaper Publisher’s Association Award for news and feature writing.
 In 1980, Webber and his family moved to Washington, D.C., when Goldschmidt was named Secretary of Transportation in the Carter administration.
 While working as Special Assistant to the Secretary of Transportation, Webber worked on the Chrysler Corporation bailout, the crisis in the U.S. auto industry, and overall national economic competitiveness issues.

 Webber worked at the Harvard Business School in 1981 as a senior research assistant and project coordinator on the auto industry in the United States.
 The project culminated in a book called Changing Alliances.
 He served as managing editor and editorial director of the Harvard Business Review for six years, when the publication was a finalist for National Magazine Awards.

 In 1995, Webber co-founded the technology business magazine, Fast Company, where he was named Adweek's Editor of the Year in 1999.
 In 2000, investors sold Fast Company for $360 million, which was at the time the second highest price ever paid for a U.S. magazine.

 Webber worked as a speechwriter and policy advisor for several governors, including Massachusetts Governor (and later Democratic Presidential candidate) Michael Dukakis.
 Since 2010 he has been a member of the Academic Advisory Board of the Upper Austrian Think Tank Academia Superior – Institute for Future Studies.